Together Duke: Advancing Excellence Through Community

 Professor, Sanford School of Public Policy, Political Science

 Duke possesses superb professional and graduate programs set in a highly interdisciplinary, liberal arts environment.
-This combination enables us to seize new opportunities in graduate education so that our graduate and professional students are able to increasingly navigate a diverse and quickly evolving career landscape.
-In partnership with The Graduate School, the Provost convened a university-wide committee to re-imagine doctoral education at Duke; to examine how to balance the need to sustain disciplinary excellence with our responsibility to offer PhD training that prepares our students to make a difference in a wide array of professional contexts; and to ascertain best practices for developing students’ skills in communication, leadership, and teaching and mentoring, as well as their ability to work effectively in teams, both within and across disciplines.
+This combination enables us to seize new opportunities in graduate education so that our graduate and professional students are prepared to navigate a diverse and quickly evolving intellectual and career landscape.
+In partnership with The Graduate School, in 2017-2018 the Provost convened a university-wide ad hoc committee to re-imagine doctoral education (RiDE) at Duke.
+The RiDE committee examined how to balance the need to sustain disciplinary excellence with our responsibility to offer PhD training that equips our students to make a difference in a wide array of professional contexts; and to ascertain best practices for developing students’ skills in communication, leadership, and teaching and mentoring, as well as their ability to work effectively in teams, both within and across disciplines.

 Ed Balleisen, Ph.D.